Tom-Chappell-Git/Hardware-TS-Nextjs-FramerMotion/hardware-ts-nextjs-fm-app/src/app/Notes/README.md

 ## Development Roadmap
 The following is a list of features to be added to the project, in order (though the order may change).

-1.
+1. Add Logo and favicon
-2.
+2. Link from product card to benchmarks and vise versa.
-1. Fix % calculator for Benchmarks
+3. Links to other useful resources; PC building websites and YouTube videos
-2. Add % calculator for Gaming
+4. Add "Pros and Cons" for each CPU and GPU (probably on the product card)
-3. Price to performance indicators on Benchmark pages
+5. Fix % calculator for Benchmarks
-4. Break pages down into smaller components
+6. Add % calculator for Gaming
-5. Add Logo and favicon
+7. Price to performance indicators on Benchmark pages
-6. Link from product card to benchmarks and vise versa.
+8. Break pages down into smaller components

-7. Links to other useful resources; PC building websites and YouTube videos
+## Minor changes to be made

-8. Add "Pros and Cons" for each CPU and GPU (probably on the product card)
+1. Correct RTX 4080 image